EESSI/compatibility-layer/README.md

 ### Adding EESSI overlay
 Additional packages are added in the EESSI overlay, which is based on ComputeCanada.
-You can add them manually or in an automated way by using Ansible.
+You can add them manually or in an automated way by using Ansible, being Ansible the preferred way.
 Below you can find the two options explained.

+#### Ansible playbook (Option 1)
+The steps described above can be automatically executed by running the Ansible playbook `install.yml` inside the folder `playbooks`.
+See the `README` in that folder for more details.
+Note that the playbook will also install a set of packages, e.g. `Lmod` and `archspec`.

-#### Manually (Option 1)
+#### Manually (Option 2)
 To add the overlay:

 Start the prefix